 Building a new home is an exciting but potentially stressful experience.
-The decisions you made leading up to the commencement of your build, such as choosing a builder, the design and layout of the house, the choice of fixtures and fittings were an important first step to ensuring you ended up with your dream home.
+The decisions you made leading up to the commencement of your build, such as choosing a builder, the design and layout of the house, the choice of fixtures and fittings were an important first step to ensuring you ended up with your dream home in or around Adelaide.

 However, building a home is a complex process and problems often occur along the way.
 No matter the good reputation of your builder, you are primarily dependent on those who physically worked on your build and on how closely they were supervised on the job.
 Any new builds can present with poor workmanship, problems or incomplete items at the end of construction.